Click here for Orange County Elections Results for the 2022 General Election

-The City’s next election will be November 8, 2016.
+The City’s next election will be November 2024

 City Council Elections: In the City of Laguna Hills, City Council Members are elected at-large for a four year term.
 City Council Members serve staggered terms, which means that either 2 or 3 seats are open for election every two years.
 City Council Members receive an annual stipend, CalPERS contribution and health benefits.
-For the upcoming November 2016 election, two City Council Seats will be up for election.

 To qualify as a candidate for member of the City Council, you must reside in and be registered to vote within the jurisdiction at the time nomination papers are issued.
-In addition, you must be:
+In addition you must be: